floooh/floooh.github.io/_posts/2024-02-26-sokol-spring-cleaning-2024.md

 });
 ```

-...and for a 'swapchain-render-pass', a '.swapchain` item must be provided, but no
+...and for a 'swapchain-render-pass', a `.swapchain` item must be provided, but no
 `.attachments`:

 ```c